What to do

 2. Translate Your Military Experience On A Resume

 The skills you’ve obtained throughout the course of your military service can be a tremendous asset to any company -- provided you know how to translate these skills on a resume.
 As you may already know, the military uses their own lingo, which may not register in the civilian world.
 For example, if you were a 1st Class Petty Officer in the Navy, make sure you translate your duties using terms like “Technical Expert” or “Team Leader”.
 Military to civilian skills translation is valuable because your military experience can help you get a job.
 Technically speaking, however, an employer can’t ask you about your military service, especially if you don’t want to add your service period to your resume.
-If you need assistance, one of our Resource Specialists can connect you with a professional resume service.
+If you need assistance, one of our Peer Navigator can connect you with a professional resume service.

 3. Choose a Career